 Note that when you invoke the installer with the --extract-only option, the installer does not create a service, it merely unpacks the server.
-If you have installed Advanced Server by invoking the installer with the --extract-only option, and not completed the installation with the installation script (runAsRoot.sh or runAsAdmin.sh) you must use the pg ctl command to control the server.
+If you have installed Advanced

+Server by invoking the installer with the --extract-only option, you must use the pg_ctl command to control the server.

-5.2.4 Using the edbstart and edbstop Utilities
+5.2.3 Using the edbstart and edbstop Utilities